 Valitor is a leading payment services company in Iceland.
 It is a group member of Visa Europe and a licensee of MasterCard and provides card acquiring services to merchants and card issuing services to Icelandic and international banks, savings banks and cardholders.
-Valitor is 60.8 per cent. owned by the Bank.
+After the Bank acquired a 38 per cent. holding in Valitor from Landsbanki in December 2014, Arion Bank owns 98 per cent. of Valitor.